LAB02-Research/HASS.Agent/README.md

 * **Commands**: control your PC (or other Windows based device) through Home Assistant using custom- or built-in commands.

-* **Sensors**: send your PC's sensors to Home Assistant to monitor cpu, mem, webcam usage, wmi-polled data, etc.
+* **Sensors**: send your PC's sensors to Home Assistant to monitor cpu, mem, webcam usage, wmi- and performance counter data, etc.

 * All entities are dynamically acquired from your Home Assistant instance.